template elements

 survival::Surv(time, time2, event, type, ...)

-is the follow up time for the right censored data
+time is the follow up time for the right censored data

-is the status indicator, where 0 = alive (i.e., event not occured), 1 = dead (i.e., event occured)type
+time is the starting time and time2 is the ending timeevent is the status indicator, where 0 = alive (i.e., event not occured), 1 = dead (i.e., event occured)type is a character string of the censoring type

-class object, used to fit survival modelssurvival::survfit(formula/model, data, ...)
+Surv class object, used to fit survival modelssurvival::survfit(formula/model, data, ...)

-returns a survival curve
+survfit() returns a survival curve

-for the KM estimator must have the Surv
+formulamodel (e.g. Cox model)formula for the KM estimator must have the Surv object as the response variable

-is optional; if provided, the columns of the input data frame can be used in the formula\[ \lambda(t|\boldsymbol{\text{x}}_i) = \lambda_0(t)\psi_i = \lambda_0(t)\text{exp}(\boldsymbol{\text{x}}_i^{\text{T}}\beta) \]
+Surv(time, status) ~ xdata is optional; if provided, the columns of the input data frame can be used in the formula\[ \lambda(t|\boldsymbol{\text{x}}_i) = \lambda_0(t)\psi_i = \lambda_0(t)\text{exp}(\boldsymbol{\text{x}}_i^{\text{T}}\beta) \]

 survival::coxph(formula, data, ...)

-is optional; if provided, the columns of the input data frame can be used in the formulaplot(survfit)
+formula must have the Surv object as the response variabledata is optional; if provided, the columns of the input data frame can be used in the formulaplot(survfit)

 survminer::ggsurvplot(survfit, data, ...)

-package provides a plot
+survival package provides a plot method for survfit objects

-package offers an alternative way to plot survival curves
+survminer package offers an alternative way to plot survival curves

-themes availableSource: Wikimedia Commons
+ggsurvplot() has ggplot2-like API and makes ggplot2 themes availableSource: Wikimedia Commons

 Decomposition